modelica/ModelicaSpecification/RationaleMCP/0037/class-reference-separator.md

 ### Possibility to use URI path to point out external resources

-The URI path could be used to specify a relative file path to an external resource of the class, just like in the deprecated Modelica URI format:
+The URI path could be used to specify a relative file path to an external resource of the class, just like in the legacy Modelica URI format:
 * _modelica:/Modelica.Electrical.Analog/media/foo.png_

 (Reasons are given below for why we shouldn't use this form of references to external resources anyway.)